cs2000/DankDroneDownloader/README.md

 # DankDroneDownloader
 Giving DJI (and now, others!) the D ;)

-There are many tools in the drone community which allow you to flash firmware, however DJI, much like Apple, would rather ou didnt do this and they remove older firmware to more tightly control what versions their users are running.
-This isnt something that sits comfortably with me and as such, i present you with DankDroneDownloader, or DDD for short.
-DDD archives both old and new firmware for many popular DJI products & with compaible flashing software, will allow you to flash this firmware to your drone, camera, remote control or other random DJI device.
+There are many tools in the drone community which allow you to flash firmware, however DJI, much like Apple, would rather you didnt do this and they remove older firmware to more tightly control what versions their users are running.
+This isnt something that sits comfortably with me, you should be allowed to choose what firmware runs on your own devices and as such, i present you with DankDroneDownloader, or DDD for short.
+DDD archives both old and new firmware for many popular DJI products & with (compaible 3rd party flashing software), will allow you to flash this firmware to your drone, camera, remote control or other random DJI device.

 DDD is quite simply a custom written firmware download tool for popular DJI devices and Autel Drones.
 Not a windows user?
 Not a problem!
 DDD is also available in your (Chrome, Firefox or Edge) web browser over at http://dankdronedownloader.com/DDD2/app.
 Of course we reccomend using the windows applicaion for the best features, but the choice is yours.